“I’m Ostracized For Keeping My Maiden Name”

 Ruling out that I might just have some huge character flaw that’s driving only these women away, what’s the best way to let people know that I’m Carolyn Asaurus, always have been, always will be?
 I have no intention of ever changing my last name so I feel I should probably try to learn quickly how to handle this before it’s just awkward for the rest of my life.
 Have you developed a way of assuring new people that you aren’t insulting their decision by defending your own, especially after they ask you about it?
 So far, it’s only been an issue with random people at parties or old high school friends, but I really don’t want the issue to arise where I could be potentially isolating myself from great work connections or friendships. — Maiden Voyage

-Based on the oddly strong reaction you’re getting from people — “random people at parties or old high school friends” (who likely already know your maiden name, right?) — I wonder if perhaps YOU are the one making a big deal about having a different last name than your husband.
+Based on the oddly strong reaction you’re getting from people — “random people at parties or old high school friends” (who likely already know your maiden name, right?) — I wonder if perhaps YOU are the one making a big deal about having a different last name than your husband?
 I’m not suggesting you mean to draw attention, but my guess is that you, as someone who decided long before you met your husband that you’d keep your name upon marriage and then had lengthy discussions with him about it before you even got engaged, probably feel pretty strongly about your decision.
 If you live in an area where such a decision is a rarity, you may feel a host of emotions: pride, defensiveness … and perhaps even a sense that you’re more enlightened and open-minded than everyone else.
 And maybe those emotions are coming through more than you realize when you introduce yourself.
 Maybe people are a bit put off by your introduction — not that you kept your name, but that you think it’s so important that everyone KNOW you kept you name.

 You ask: “What’s the best way to let people know that I’m Carolyn Asaurus, always have been, always will be?”
 And to that I say: What matters is what your name is NOW.
 No one cares what your name was when you were a kid or what it will be when you’re old and gray.
 It seems like the person making the big deal about you keeping your maiden name is YOU.
 If you’re tired of the reaction you’re getting from people about your decision, quit drawing so much attention to it.

-*If you have a relationship/dating question I can help answer, send me your letters at wendy@dearwendy.com and be sure to follow me on Twitter.
+If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].

-129 Comments
+71 Comments

 1. I can relate to Carolyn a lot.
 I got married 3 months ago and did not change my name.
 I think Wendy’s spot on when she says this: